stephanedreyfus/donutTracker/README.md

 # Keep Track of Delicious Donuts
 #### A donut tracking app using Flask and POSTGRESql.

+This app has helped me practice my `jQuery`, `SQLalchemy` queries, and `CSS`.
+I'm particularly happy with me search route that handles both integer and string searches.
+I've also been having fun using jQuery and Javascript to practice the concept of having a frame of HTML preloaded that eventually gets replaced with information.

 ## To Run App
 In the app's main directory enter:
 `flask run`